JulianGR/JulianGR.github.io/_posts/2020-4-19-How-I-made-Vigisur-es.md

 ![vigisurVers1](../images/vigisurVers1.webp)
  _Figure 1: first version of the web._{:.text-center}

-It turns out that the web was made by a friend of her that knew a little bit of "computers" - but nothing about design, clearly.
+It turns out that the web was made by a friend of hers that knew a little bit of "computers" - but nothing about design, clearly.
 The guy also managed to host the web in a French company called OVH which is the only thing I decided to maintain until now.

 Back in 2018, I designed a completely new web with Adobe Muse.
 Ah, the good-old days before joining university.
-I didn't how to write HTML so I took the graphical way, and sure it improved the look (hard not to), but as I see it right now it was kind of a disaster from the usability point of view.
-I tried to put a  way-back machine link but snapshots doesn't seem to be working.
-Fun fact: this website got me a Spa session by my dear aunt, her ways of paying favors.
+I didn't know how to write HTML so I took the graphical way, and sure it improved the look (hard not to), but as I see it right now it was kind of a disaster from the functional point of view.
+I tried to put a  way-back machine link but snapshots don't seem to be working.
+Fun fact: this website got me a Spa session by my dear aunt, that is her ways of paying favours.

 ![vigisurVers2](../images/vigisurVers2.webp)
 _Figure 2: second version of the web._{:.text-center}

 # Current website

-I started off with asking her what she wanted and the answer was "something simple yet convincing".
+I started off with asking her what she wanted and the answer was "something simple, yet convincing".
 So, I began with templates.
 One of the downsides of creating a web on your own means that you have to be like *a unicorn*: I had to do the job that a designer, marketing and SEO analyst, programmer, DevOps and QA engineer would do, but I'm fine with all of that as long as the project isn't very big.
 I asked her if I could release the source code, and while she didn't tell me not to, she didn't sound very convincing so I will assume that I can publish some parts and talk about them, but not the whole codebase.

- I decided using a template because this site is very very static - so static that it's not dynamic at all - and usually templates don't work fine with webs with a lot of functionality such as user's login, dashboards and so on; and also because the web needn't to be very customized and stricking: just "convincing".
-I used a remix of themes of [Bootstrap made](https://bootstrapmade.com/), specifically 3:
+ I decided using a template because this site is very very static - so static that it's not dynamic at all - and usually templates don't work fine with webs with a lot of functionality such as user's login, dashboards and so on.
+Besides, the web needn't to be very customized and striking: just "convincing".
+I used a remix of themes of [Bootstrap made](https://bootstrapmade.com/), specifically 3,

 -   [BizPage](https://bootstrapmade.com/bizpage-bootstrap-business-template/)
 -   [Squadfree](https://bootstrapmade.com/squadfree-free-bootstrap-template-creative/)